 There has been significant reliable evidence produced over recent years to show that breastfeeding is a major contributor to public health and has an important role to play in reducing health inequalities even in the industrialised countries of the world.
 Baby Friendly provides an overview of recent studies relevant to the health benefits and management of breastfeeding.
+Search through the categories below, or use the search button (🔍 icon, top right of the screen) to search by keyword.
 Please note, this is not a comprehensive list, but rather contains the studies that we have found to be most pertinent.
 For details of more research, see The evidence and rationale for the Unicef UK Baby Friendly Initiative standards or sign up to our regular research and news mailings.

 When reading these papers it is important to consider the methodology, sample sizes, response rates and reported findings to determine their relevance.
 Where systematic reviews or meta-analyses are available, allowing analysis of findings from a number of well-selected studies, these obviously provide a stronger evidence base on which it is possible to base arguments with greater conviction.